MicrosoftDocs/architecture-center/docs/multitenant-identity/adfs.md

   ![Federation trust](./images/federation-trust.png)

 > [!NOTE]
-> In this article, we assume the application uses OpenID connect as the authentication protocol.
+> In this article, we assume the application uses OpenID Connect as the authentication protocol.
 Another option is to use WS-Federation.
 >
 > For OpenID Connect, the SaaS provider must use AD FS 2016, running in Windows Server 2016.
 AD FS 3.0 does not support OpenID Connect.
 >